bHerreno/plantilla-quarto-tesis/README.md

 ¡Disfruta escribiendo tu tesis con Quarto y ahorra tiempo en la maquetación!

+---

-# Doctoral Dissertation Template with Quarto
+# Doctoral Thesis Template with Quarto

 > **Note:** The examples and sample content are in **Spanish**, but they can be treated as *Lorem Ipsum* placeholders.